Your cart

 How many bottles should my wine rack hold?

-We usually recommend choosing a wine rack with at least twenty to thirty percent more capacity than your current collection to allow for growth.
+We usually recommend choosing a wine rack with at least 20 to 30 percent more capacity than your current collection.
+Collections tend to grow faster than expected, and it's much easier to plan for that upfront than to retrofit storage later.

 Can I install a wine rack in my kitchen?

-Yes, a wine rack can work in a kitchen for short term storage, as long as it is kept away from heat sources and direct sunlight.
+Yes, a wine rack can work in a kitchen for short-term storage, as long as it's kept away from heat sources and direct sunlight.
+For long-term aging, a more temperature-stable location is a better fit.

 Is a metal or wood wine rack better?

-Both options work well.
-A metal wine rack offers a modern, slim profile, while a wood wine rack provides warmth and a traditional look.
-The best choice depends on your space and design goals.
+Both work well in the right context.
+A metal wine rack offers a modern, slim profile that suits contemporary spaces.
+A wood wine rack provides warmth, vibration dampening, and a more traditional look.
+The best choice depends on your space, your collection, and how long you plan to store your wine.

 Can I mix different wine rack styles in one home?